lwillemet/SkinExpansion/README.md

 # SkinExpansion
 Author: Laurence Willemet, MIT.

+## Description
 This folder includes the codes used to acquire the dataset of human experiment with the skin expansion setup.
+In this work, we built a tactile device that radially deforms both the index and thumb using soft deformable membranes.
+The slipperiness sensation is achieved by modulating the rate of expansion, which can be controlled according to the squeezing force applied on the object.
+The results suggest that this deformation pattern generates a sensation of slipperiness.
+These results can significantly improve the rendering of the haptic modality in tele-robotics, where operators control robot manipulators over a distance.

 ## Pre-requists:
 Requirred python libraries: